 -

-Fix the four lead screw bracket assemblies to the frame.
+Fix the four lead screw bracket assemblies onto the frame.

 -

-Slide the bearing over the lead screw, leaving around 5mm protruding.
+Slide the bearing over the lead screw, leaving just the top chamfer of the lead screw visible above the bearing.

 -